DigitalGuards/zondwebwallet-frontend/README.md

 ## Contributing

-Contributions are welcome!
+We welcome contributions!
 Please feel free to submit a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)